 Start here

-For a single-story addition, the binding zoning constraints aren't height or FAR — they're setbacks and lot coverage.
+For a single-story addition, the binding zoning constraints aren't height or FAR (floor-area ratio) — they're setbacks (the minimum distance from each property line) and lot coverage (footprint as a percentage of lot area).
 Both are public, both are tied to your specific zone, and both are looked up in the same place.

 How to do it